IntroductionOur workhouse records and industrial school records are now available on findmypast.

-This is a guide to the poor law, workhouse and industrial school records held at the Greater Manchester County Record Office (with Manchester Archives) & The Manchester Room@City Library.
+This is a guide to the poor law, workhouse and industrial school records we hold.

 Poor Law Records can provide invaluable information about your ancestors and are important for the study of changes through time in the poor relief system and socio-economic history.
 The administration of the poor law can be divided into three periods: